oneops/oneops.github.io/user/how-to/index.md

 ---
 layout: user-doc
-title: User Typical Scenarios
+title: How To
 ---

-The user typical scenarios section includes the following topics:
+The How To section documents use cases related to specific packs:

 <ul>
 {% for p in site.pages %}